-Creating a Succession Advisory Team
+How to Create a Succession Advisory Team

 Advisors play an important role in every corner of society; investors have financial advisors, the Prime Minister has exempt staff, and universities have student councils.
 Business is no different.
 When the stakes are high and performance is important, leaders are better when they work together.
 A powerful example of advisory in corporate leadership is the Succession Advisory Team (SAT).
+In this article SIGMA’s succession planning experts explain what SATs are and how you can create one to champion the succession planning process at your organization.

 SATs are the collection of people who devise, implement, and manage a company’s succession plan.
-Together, the SAT collectively sets goals for their succession plan and seeks to gain buy in and engagement from other members of the organization.
+Together, the SAT sets goals for their succession plan and seeks to gain buy in and engagement from other members of the organization.
 The SAT is responsible for ensuring progress is made by holding people accountable to their roles in the succession plan.
 In essence, the members of the SAT are the “champions” of succession planning in an organization.

 Benefits of the SAT